Same Day Service/Drop-in Support

 Alice!
 Drop-in Hours

-Please note: Drop-in hours may change due to events and closures.
-Regularly scheduled drop-in hours will resume during the Fall semester.
+Please note: Appointment availability may change due to events and closures.

 We make every attempt to maintain our posted office hours.
 However, drop-in offices may be closed due to unforeseen circumstances.
 If you need to talk to someone, contact Counseling and Psychological Services at 212-854-2878 during normal business hours or to reach the clinician-on-call after hours.